Freeform: Gabriel Adda Captures Disoriented Motion

 In intentionally blurring subjects, photographer Gabriel Adda captures a dizzying feeling of motion in his “Movement” series.
-Using a soft colour palette, the Uruguayan photographer captures his passing subjects suspended in a chaotic, yet poetic moment, from school children crossing the road to a figure passing by on rollerblades.
+Using a soft colour palette, the Uruguayan photographer captures his passing subjects suspended in a chaotic, yet a poetic moment, from school children crossing the road to a figure passing by on rollerblades.

 Adda’s “Movement” series is more than simply a reproduction of reality, but rather merges strong feelings of urban isolation and universal solitude through his technique.
 In the photos, Adda fades the environment and isolates his human subjects from their frenetic urban surroundings, further emphasizing the sensation of loneliness.
-Through the spiral blurring, the faces and identity of the moving individuals are also stripped, resulting in an anonymous expressions that exude pain and suffering.
+Through the spiral blurring, the faces and identity of the moving individuals are also stripped, resulting in anonymous expressions that exude pain and suffering.

 Shot over four years, “Movement” was conceived when Adda was experimenting with his own long exposure techniques during the daytime.
 The technical problem, however, was an excess of light appearing in the final product, with ghostly humans appearing in his landscape photos.
 “One particular day, I was with my camera and the ND filters in a car,” Adda explains.
 “I was in motion, the people outside as well and almost by accident, trying to follow the subjects during the long exposure, I came across these images.
 I discovered landscapes disappearing and people turning into monsters.”